About CLOSER CITIES

-CLOSER CITIES is a new research initiative that focuses on sharing urban knowledge.
-On our research-driven platform, we connect urban practice and urban science.
-Professionals from around the world share their projects and the lessons they learned along the way.
-Scientists from various universities offer insights into their research.
-Furthermore, they study the shared cases and examine the factors that contribute to the “shareability” of urban projects.
+On our research-driven platform, we connect urban science to urban practise.
+Urban actors share their projects and the lessons they learned along the way as "cases".
+Scientists from various universities study the cases and examine the factors that contribute to the “shareability” of urban projects.

-Only a small amount of the knowledge we acquire while addressing societal issues is shared among cities and urban professionals.
-How can we optimise the worldwide exchange and sharing of urban knowledge?
-And how can optimising sharing contribute to reaching the UN Sustainable Development Goals?
-The CLOSER CITIES initiative is aimed at answering these questions and helping cities share their expertise.
+The leading questions are: How can the worldwide exchange of urban knowledge be optimised?
+How can optimising knowledge exchange contribute to reaching the UN Sustainable Development Goals?
+The CLOSER CITIES project aims to answer these questions and help urban actors share their expertise.

 Our motivation and commitment

-CLOSER CITIES’ founding partners are highly motivated to help optimise the sharing of urban knowledge.
-Urban professionals exchange knowledge in many ways, but this process can definitely be improvwd.
-There is still a great deal of untapped potential: countless urban initiatives worldwide deserve more attention than they currently receive.
-At the same time, others might greatly benefit from learning about these other urban projects, and perhaps even implement them in their own cities.
-CLOSER CITIES is not just another ‘best practice’ platform – our online platform is actually a method, a way to collect important data which our affiliated researchers can then analyse.
-The scientific insights obtained will be applied in practice, in cities all around the world.
+CLOSER CITIES’ founding partners are highly motivated and committed to optimise the sharing of urban knowledge.
+Hence, the project is a non-profit initiative and made available as open source.
+We use the UN Sustainable Development Goals as guiding principles in defining sustainable projects and aspire to contribute to their achievement by conducting research specifically on how they apply to the urban context.
+CLOSER CITIES is not just another ‘best practice’ platform – our online platform is a method, a way to collect important data which our affiliated researchers can then analyse.
+The scientific insights obtained will be shared on the platform and applied in practice, in cities all around the world.

 There are many ways urban knowledge can be shared, and sharing is thus a broad concept.
 'Sharing' can also be interpreted broadly within CLOSER CITIES: you can share your project on the digital platform (for inspiration), but sharing can also mean that someone else is keen to take parts of your project (or the entire project) and implement these in their own city.
 We also share knowledge through the expert meetings we will organise in the coming years.